The Wild Man & the Prince ~ Fairy Tale Stories for Kids

 The instant the poor young man opened the cage doors the doves rose like a cloud into the air, and vanished over the tops of the trees.

-“Surely,” thought the prince, “this task is beyond hope, for even if I had a magic little bell the doves will soon be far away and will never hear it.”
+"Surely," thought the prince, "this task is beyond hope> Even if I had a magic bell the doves will soon be far away and will never hear it."

 So the prince sat again on the fallen tree, and he could not help but bewail all his past misfortunes and present miserable fate.